 At Sprintlaw, we always keep our fees transparent so you know the total cost of your legal bill from the start.

-Your membership is billed annually upfront.
+Your membership is billed either monthly or annually upfront.
 The price and scope are set out in our membership packages above.

 For our fixed-fee services, we will provide you with the quote for your service first.
 Once you’ve accepted the quote and signed our engagement letter, we will send through the payment details.
 Please note that we take full payment upfront into our trust account.